Home / Problems / Trade-Show Return on Investment Has Collapsed

 Should we eliminate trade shows entirely?

 Probably not.
 Some segments still produce pipeline that originates at the show.
-The diagnostic identifies which segments.
+The marketing review identifies which segments.
 The remaining budget then reallocates to the surfaces buyers actually use before and after the event.

 How do we measure pipeline that originated at the show?